-(A) Title IV-E adoption assistance (AA) payments shall begin when all of the following have been completed:
+(A) Title IV-E adoption assistance (AA) monthly payments shall begin when there is a mutually agreed upon AA agreement and all of the following have been completed:

 (2) The child is placed for adoption.

-(B) Unless paragraph (C) of this rule applies, if the completion and signing of the AA agreement is delayed, the AA payment may be effective beginning on the date the child was placed for adoption, after the agreement is completed and signed by all parties.
+(B) The AA monthly payment may be effective beginning on the date the child was placed for adoption, after the agreement is completed and signed by all parties if the completion and signing of the AA agreement is delayed.

 (D) Before the date on which the child is placed for adoption, the PCSA shall inform the certified foster caregiver(s) who is receiving foster care payments for the care of the child, of the option to continue the foster care payments until the adoption is finalized.